Why Using Coffee Pods Can Potentially Cause a Hormone Imbalance

 How Much Does This Impact Your Cup of Coffee?

-As the studies into this kind of leeching effect of estrogen compounds into instant coffees continue, some doctors have weighed in on the issue.
+As the studies into this kind of leeching effect of estrogen compounds into coffee pods continues, some doctors have weighed in on the issue.
 No one will deny that there is a risk of consuming this kind of coffee, but many doctors and researchers have pointed out that the presence of these compounds is about 10 million times lower in magnitude and effect than actual estrogen.

 While this might seem like a negligible risk to some people, there is no denying that these coffee pods will impart chemicals from the plastic as they are used to make your cup of coffee.
 You will have to decide yourself if you think that this is an acceptable risk to your health as more studies are done into the potential health risks of these estrogenic compounds being conveyed to coffee.